alwinb/html-parser/notes/formalism.md

 - 🈲 Ignore the end tag.

-- ⏫ Escalate: Try closing «zero or more» elements until a node is found that ignores, or matches it.
-If a matching node is found, close it and commit.
+- ⏫ Escalate: Try closing «zero or more» nodes until a node is found that ignores, or matches the end tag.
+If a matching element is found, close it and commit.
     If no matching node is found found then ignore the end tag _and don't close anything_.

-Here the phrase "a node matches an end-tag" means that its tag name is the same as the end-tag's tag-name.
+Here the phrase "a node matches an end-tag" means that the node's tag name is the same as the end-tag's tag-name.

 ### Text and Comments

-Text nodes and other tokens alike; doctypes, comments, void elements, raw-text and rc-data nodes are handled just like start-tags; They can however not have child nodes, and thus, after being accepted 'and moved into it' you'd proceed by immediately moving out of them.
+Text nodes and other tokens alike: doctypes, comments, void elements, raw-text and rc-data nodes are handled like start-tags.
+They can however not have child nodes, and thus, after being accepted 'and moved into it' you'd proceed by immediately moving out of them.

 ## Modifiers

-> No I'm only using modifiers for open tags,

 I am using a child, and a sibling function, as is common in tree automata formalisms, but with a catch: they return a (state-) Modifier, rather than a State: